sardana-org/sardana/doc/source/devel/api/sardana/macroserver/macros.rst

 .. class:: env.setvo

     Sets the given view option to the given value

+.. class:: hkl.th2th

+    Relative scan around current position in del and th with d_th=2*d_delta.

+.. class:: hkl.ubr

+    Move the diffractometer to the reciprocal space coordinates given by H, K and L und update.

 .. class:: standard.uct

     Count on the active measurement group and update